PDT42/AnyBase/doc/entities/asset_types.md

 ![Asset Type Class][asset_type_class]

 Each asset type contains a list of [Column]s.
-This list defines the columns required from a database table, so [Asset]s of this type can be stored in it.
-It also contains an asset type id, which is filled database primary key.
+This list defines the [Column]s required from a database table, so [Asset]s of this type can be stored in it.
+It also contains an ``asset_type_id``, which is filled by database's ``primary_key``.
 The column ``primary_key`` is automatically added to each asset type table.
 When creating a new asset type in the backend or using a frontend facility, the asset type does not need to set this field.
-When storing the asset type in the database, the current implementation of the asset type manager checks (and future implementations will and should probably do so) if an asset type with that asset name already exists in the database, if not the asset type is stored and the primary key is set for the asset type.
-When loading an asset type from the databse the
+When storing the asset type in the database, the current implementation of the [AssetTypeManager] checks (and future implementations will and should probably do so) if an asset type with that asset name already exists in the database, if not the AssetType is stored and the primary key is set by the database.
+When loading an asset AssetType from the database the ``asset_type_id`` will be filled with the database row's ``primary_key``.

 ## Database Representation

->TODO: Update

 All of these asset types are stored in the database table ``abintern_asset_types``.
-On creation, for each asset type an additional table called ``abasset_table_{asset_name}``.
-The table name is generated from the name of the asset type.
-The manner in which the table names are generated from the name is part of the abstract implementation of the asset type manager, to guarantee, that future implementations of the asset type manager will still be able to access these tables.
-The table name generation is provided by the static method ``generate_asset_table_name``.
+On creation, for each AssetType an additional table called ``abasset_table_{asset_name}`` is created.
+The table name is generated from the name of the AssetType.
+The manner in which the table names are generated from the name is part of the abstract implementation of the [AssetTypeManager], to guarantee, that future implementations of the [AssetTypeManager] will still be able to interact with the tables.
+The table name generation is provided in the static method ``generate_asset_table_name``.

 ![Asset Type Database Representation][asset_type_db]

 The fieldnames suggest the content.
 The only interesting one being ``asset_columns``.
 Since the [Column] is also an item defined by AnyBase, in this field we store a string representation of the columns.
-This representation must be the formatted the same way in each future version to guarantee interoperability, which is why the generation of the representation is part of the abstract implementation of the asset type manager.
+This representation must be the formatted the same way in each future version to guarantee interoperability, which is why the generation of the representation is part of the abstract implementation of the [AssetTypeManager].
+Right now we simply use ``json.dumps(...)``, but I think it might be worth considering if implementing a less dataintensive enconding would be worth the trouble.

+Also notable is, that the database representation of the AssetType is missing a column designed to store ``bookable``.
+This is because there is no sceanario, in which an AssetType is bookable, but does not define a _bookable\_type_.
+Thus we can imply, whether an AssetType is bookable or not, from the fact, that it either does, or does not define a _bookable\_type_.

 [//]: # (LINKS)
 [Column]: ../components/column.md